foodlytech/FSelect/README.md

 }
 ```

-You do NOT need connect or CFSelect unless your UI depends on the redux state.
+You do NOT need connect or FSelect unless your UI depends on the redux state.

 Similarily, we recommend using selectors so that your UI component isn't coupled to the structure of your redux store.